sherylWM/Data_Analysis_of_Medical_Appointments/README.md

-# Data_Analysis_of_Medical_Appointments
+# Exploratory Data Analysis of Medical Appointments
-Exploratory Data Analysis of No-show medical appointments.
+Project 2 of the Udacity Data Analytics Nano Degree.